Optimal bounds for decay of correlations and {\alpha}-mixing for nonuniformly hyperbolic dynamical systems: Introduction and the main results

-We conclude this Introduction by quoting forthcoming contributions and by addressing new questions.
+We conclude this introduction by quoting forthcoming contributions and addressing new questions.
 One of the main difficulty of the inducing approach is to control the rate of expansion and contraction along the invariant manifolds for the original map, being those rates exponential for the first return map.
-We deal with that issue in the present paper by a careful control of the set $C_{n,b}$, see equation (\ref{Cnb}), whose tails produces very often the (optimal) rate of decay for the lower bound of the correlation function (see our Theorem 2).
+We deal with that issue in the present paper by a careful control of the sets $C_{n,b}$, see equation (\ref{Cnb}), whose tail distribution produces very often the (optimal) rate of decay for the lower bound of the correlation function (see our Theorem 3).
 It turns out that there are a few class of attractors for which the original map exhibit polynomial contraction/expansion along the invariant manifold in the induced region.
-We will present in a future article an application of our coupling technique to those systems: the advantage with respect the examples presented in this paper, is that the condition (\textbf{H2}), involving the set $C_{n,b}$ is now automatically satisfied, and this allows us to get easily lower bound for the correlation decay and even to improve previous results on upper bounds.
+We will present in a future article an application of our coupling technique to those systems: the advantage with respect the examples presented in this paper, is that the condition (\textbf{H3}), involving the set $C_{n,b}$ is now automatically satisfied, and this allows us to get easily lower bound for the correlation decay and even to improve previous results on upper bounds.
 Another extension of our theory will be to consider higher dimensional systems, and this needs a corresponding generalization of the standard pair technique.
 We finally quote the problem of lifting a few probabilistic limit theorems from the induced system to the original one; it is well known that problems arise for the induced observable which are not anymore essentially bounded and this requires the use of suitable functional spaces.
-It is worth mentioning that this not happens for the central limit theorem in our paper since we have a sufficient upper bound for the observables defined on the whole space.
+It is worth mentioning that the alpha-mixing property we obtained in this paper can lead to a vast development of limit theory --- for example, CLTs, weak invariance principles, laws of the iterated logarithm, almost sure invariance principles, and rates of convergence in the strong law of large numbers, that have been studied in literatures for alpha-mixing sequences under certain conditions.
 We describe the structure of our work in more details below.